Error E118

 Step 1

-Disconnect power to the oven at the circuit breaker before doing anything else, since E118 indicates a temperature runaway or temperature sensor fault — conditions that can involve a dangerously hot oven or live high-voltage components.
-Cutting power first protects you from shock and prevents the control board from logging additional fault states while you diagnose.
+First things first—disconnect power to the oven at the circuit breaker.
+Since E118 indicates a temperature runaway or temperature sensor fault, cutting power protects you from a potentially dangerous situation, keeping you safe from shock and preventing the control board from logging additional fault states while you diagnose.

 Step 2

-Let the oven cool for at least 30 minutes so residual heat doesn’t skew your resistance reading, then locate the temperature sensor on the back wall of the oven cavity and disconnect its 2-pin harness after removing the 2 Phillips screws.
-Set your multimeter to resistance and measure across the sensor pins — a healthy sensor reads roughly 1,080Ω at room temperature, and a reading below 800Ω means the sensor is shorted and is sending a false overtemperature signal to the control board, which is what triggers E118; replace the sensor if it fails this test.
+Give the oven a cooldown period of at least 30 minutes to prevent residual heat from affecting your readings.
+Locate the temperature sensor on the back wall of the oven cavity, disconnect its 2-pin harness, and remove the 2 Phillips screws.
+Set your multimeter to resistance and measure across the sensor pins— a healthy sensor should read about 1,080Ω at room temperature.
+If you get a reading below 800Ω, the sensor is shorted and sending a false overtemperature signal to the control board, which is what triggers E118; replace the sensor if it fails this test.

 Step 3

-If the sensor measures within spec, the fault lies in the control board’s temperature comparison circuit, which has lost the ability to correctly interpret the sensor signal — a failed comparison circuit will trigger E118 even when actual oven temperature is normal.
-Replacing the control board is the correct repair at this point, as this circuit is not field-serviceable.
+If the sensor measures correctly, the fault likely lies with the control board’s temperature comparison circuit, which can no longer interpret the sensor signal accurately.
+When this happens, E118 will trigger even when the oven temperature is normal.
+The next step is to replace the control board, as this circuit isn’t field-serviceable.

 Step 4

-Access the control board by removing the oven’s trim panel, which is held by 2 Phillips screws at the trim edges; take a photo of all harness connections before disconnecting anything so you have a reference for reassembly.
-Swap in the replacement board, reconnect every harness firmly until each connector clicks, and reinstall the trim panel — a loose harness here will cause new fault codes immediately after power-up.
+To access the control board, remove the oven’s trim panel, which is secured by 2 Phillips screws at the trim edges.
+I always recommend taking photos of all harness connections before disconnecting anything for reference during reassembly.
+Install the replacement board, reconnect every harness until each connector clicks into place, and then reinstall the trim panel— a loose harness can trigger new fault codes right after you power it back on.

 Step 5

-Restore power at the breaker and set the oven to 350°F with an independent oven thermometer placed inside to verify actual cavity temperature.
-Confirm the thermometer reading stabilizes near 350°F within normal preheat time and that E118 does not return — if the error reappears with a confirmed good sensor and new board, check for a wiring short between the sensor harness and chassis ground before escalating further.
+Once everything is back together, restore power at the breaker.
+Set the oven to 350°F and place an independent oven thermometer inside to verify the actual cavity temperature.
+Verify that the thermometer reading stabilizes around 350°F within the normal preheat time and that E118 doesn’t return.
+If the error pops up again after confirming a good sensor and a new board, check for a wiring short between the sensor harness and chassis ground before taking further action.

 Where to Buy Replacement Parts